 The situation is also mixed on the state level.
 As seen earlier, Republican controlled state legislatures are passing laws to make it harder to vote and blocking efforts to make it easier.
 On the other hand, some Democratic controlled states have adopted changes to encourage higher turnout.
 Eleven states and the District of Columbia now have a form of automatic registration, where eligible citizens who interact with a government agency are registered to vote, unless they opt not to do so.
 Seventeen states now allow same day registration.

 So again we see that our system of federalism is getting in the way of reform.
 (See the article on federalism for more on the problems this arrangement can cause.)
 Virtually every other advanced democracy has one unified set of election rules for the entire country.
 This means that election reforms need only be approved by one national legislature.
 In the U.S., each state creates its own election rules, which requires that reforms be passed in fifty state legislatures, a much more difficult task for reformers.
+However, a step in the right direction took place in 2021, when Democrats in Congress introduced the For the People Act, which, if passed, would have a nationwide effect of blocking efforts in Republican states to restrict voting.

-And unfortunately, the two reforms that would probably boost turnout the most are non-starters in this country.
+Unfortunately, the two reforms that would probably boost turnout the most are non-starters in this country.
 Unlike mandatory jury duty, which 67% of Americans say is “part of what it means to be a good citizen,” the idea of mandatory voting is very unpopular.
 It is opposed by two-thirds of the public.
 And adopting proportional representation elections is so unlikely that pollsters don’t even ask Americans about that reform.
 Another voting system reform, ranked choice voting for single-winner elections, is gaining some attention in the U.S. It would help to get rid of spoilers and this could increase voting, though probably not as much as PR would.

 Overall, while there is some movement in the right direction, we probably cannot expect voter turnout to increase substantially any time soon – and that is not good news for democracy in the United States.